Esther M. Conwell: Personal life

-Ester Conwell was born in 1922 in New York City.
-She had two sisters and both of her parents were immigrants.

-Her son, Lewis Rothberg, is also a tenured professor of Physics, Physical Chemistry, and Chemical Engineering at the University of Rochester; his research focuses on organic electronics and biomolecular sensing using laser energetics.
+She married Abraham Rothberg, a novelist.
+Their son, Lewis Rothberg, is also a tenured professor of physics, physical chemistry, and chemical engineering at the University of Rochester; his research focuses on organic electronics and biomolecular sensing using laser energetics.

 On November 16, 2014, Conwell was walking when she was struck by her neighbor's car as he was backing out of his driveway.
 Capt.
 David Catholdi of the Brighton Police Department stated that alcohol and speed were not factors in the incident.
 She was taken to Strong Memorial Hospital, where she died from her injuries several hours later.
 She was 92 years old and was still actively pursuing research.